+The market prices of the Council's fixed rate bond investments and its units in pooled bond funds are governed by prevailing interest rates and the price risk associated with these instruments is managed alongside interest rate risk.
 The Council's investment in a pooled property fund is subject to the risk of falling commercial property prices.
-The risk is limited by The Council's investment strategy.
-A fall in commercial property prices would result in a charge to Other Comprehensive Income & Expenditure - this would have no impact on the Surplus or Deficit on the Provision of Services until the investment was sold.
+This risk is limited by the County Council's investment strategy.
+A 5% fall in commercial property prices at 31 March 2019 would result in a £0.28m (2018: £0.26m) charge to the Surplus or Deficit on the Provision of Services which is then transferred to the Pooled Investment Funds Adjustment Account.